Domestic Dreamboat

 • Resources

-• Twitter
+• About

-• ×
+×

 Fudgy Chocolate Beet Cake with Ganache Frosting

-Jump to Recipe Pin Recipe
+Jump to Recipe Save RecipeSaved!
+Pin Recipe

 Are you in need of a new cake recipe?
 Particularly one that can be served at a fancy dinner party or for a special occasion?
-How about one that's so dense and fudgy that it feels like you're eating a double layered brownie?
+How about one that's so dense and fudgy that it feels like you're eating a double-layered brownie?
 If so, this Fudgy Chocolate Beet Cake with Ganache Frosting is a recipe for you.

-But enough shop talk...let's get back to this delicious chocolate beet cake.
-If you're looking for a light, fluffy chocolate cake, this one is not for you.
+However, if you're looking for a light, fluffy chocolate cake, this one is not for you.
 This one is super dense, like a brownie.
 And the ganache frosting makes the cake very rich - all you need is a tiny slice.

 Making the cake is similar to making other cakes, but you do need to have some roasted beets on hand to make it.
 Leftovers (perhaps from Roasted Beet Salad?) are fine, as long as they're not seasoned.
-Otherwise, you'll have to set aside 45 minutes or so to roast some up before you make the cake.
+Otherwise, you'll have to make sure to set aside 45 minutes or so to roast some up before you make the cake.

 batter in pans